gomorpheus/morpheus-docs/integration_guides/IdentityManagement/saml.rst

 Once populated, select :guilabel:`SAVE CHANGES` and the SAML identity source integration will be added.

-In the Identity Sources section, important information for configuration of the SAML integration is provided.
+In the :guilabel:`Identity Sources` section, important information for configuration of the SAML integration is provided.
 Use the SP ENTITY ID and SP ACS URL for configuration on the external login SAML provider side.

 ..
-NOTE:: In come cases, the SAML provider may need these values before providing the LOGIN REDIRECT URL and other values.
+NOTE:: In some cases, the SAML provider may need these values before providing the LOGIN REDIRECT URL and other values.
 When creating the integration, the NAME and LOGIN REDIRECT URL can contain any values, then selecting SAVE CHANGES will generate the above values.
 The NAME and LOGIN REDIRECT URL can be edited later, once the SAML configuration is created in the SAML provider.

 * ENTITY ID
 * SP ACS URL